ApherisFold Applicationπ

 Multiple Sequence Alignment (MSA)π

 MSAs for ApherisFold can be provided either via pre-computed .a3m files, or by using a compatible MSA server implementation.
+For details on how the Hub generates alignments automatically, see MSA Service.

 Important